 This agreement shall be effective July 1, 2014 and shall continue in effect until June 30, 2017 or until a successor Agreement is negotiated.

-The Board agrees to salary increases in the amount of 2.5% for each year of the three year agreement as reflected in the attached salary guide.s$500 per year for after 20 years through 24 years ; and $750 after 25 years the full time Longevity payments will be made in 20 equal payments.
+The Board agrees to salary increases in the amount of 2.5% for each year of the three year agreement as reflected in the attached salary guide.
+In addition, longevity payments will be exclusive of the above percentages and as reflected in Article VI.

-(deleted: and will be prorated for part-time employees).

 B. In witness whereof the Association has caused this Agreement to be signed by its President and Secretary and the Board has caused this Agreement to be signed by its President, attested by its Secretary and its corporate seal to be placed hereon, all on the day and year noted below.